 Durable, Long lasting and tough structural framing fortifies your confidence in a Great Western Metal Building

-Coming with a lifetime warranty for workmanship and quality, the framing system of your Great Western steel building is designed and built with quality, longevity and ease of erection as our primary consideration.
+Coming with a lifetime warranty for workmanship and quality, the framing system of your Great Western steel building is designed and built with quality, longevity, and ease of erection as our primary considerations.
 We want to give you quality and structural integrity, not headaches and sub-par craftsmanship.

 The standard structural shop coating is a dark gray oxide (battleship gray) primer applied to a minimum 1 mil dry thickness.
 This primer not only looks great when combined with the galvanized secondary structural system it helps to bring attention to any frame members that may need maintenance as the building ages.
 Unlike the industry’s typical red primer, which conceals rust spots and problem areas, Great Western’s battleship gray highlights them.
 Any surface rust or aging primer will be easy to detect and can be easily remedied before it becomes a warranty-ending structural problem – or worse – a failure of the structural system.